How It Works States Document Types Tools Guides Blog About Create Document - $5

 Does a firearm bill of sale need to be notarized in Maryland?

-Is a bill of sale required to transfer a firearm title in Maryland?
+Is a bill of sale required for a private firearm sale in Maryland?